Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your property is located along South Virginia Dare Trail, South Croatan Highway, or South Old Oregon Inlet Road, the adjoining drainage system is maintained by the North Carolina Department of Transportation.
 To report an issue along any of these streets, please contact NCDOT County Maintenance Engineer Jeff Ryder at 252-473-2990 or email@example.com.

 Nags Head Department of Public Works is responsible for maintaining drainage within Town public rights-of-way.
 To report an issue along a Town street, contact the Department of Public Works at 252.441.1122.

 Drainage maintenance along Town public rights-of-way is performed by the Nags Head Public Work’s Department.
 Preventative maintenance is scheduled during the offseason to include storm pipe jetting and removal of accumulated sediment, debris and vegetation.
-Due to the expansiveness of the drainage network and limited resources available, Town forces attempt to conduct preventive maintenance activities in a 2-3 year cycle.
+Due to the expansiveness of the drainage network and limited resources available, Town forces attempt to conduct preventive maintenance activities twice a year.
 Activities are documented by location and maintenance type.
 Access recent Town maintenance activities performed.

 Predictive maintenance work along Town Public rights-of-way are conducted annually through drainage infrastructure improvement projects via subcontracted work.
 This work typically consists of existing storm pipe and structure repair and replacement projects via subcontracted services.
 Visit latest news for scheduled and ongoing drainage construction work.

 Drainage maintenance along South Virginia Dare Trail, South Croatan Highway, or South Old Oregon Inlet Road, is performed by the North Carolina Department of Transportation (NCDOT).
 NCDOT is responsible for repairs and maintenance on the five ocean outfalls located throughout the Town.